 So if you like to experiment and mess around with audio to midi mapping yourself the Launchpad is for you but if you just want everything to work and not worry about the rest then Push is the controller recommended.

-Ableton 10 comes with some major updates for push users to integrate the controller further and there are plenty of mid scripts for the launchpad available to do the same and more.
+Ableton Live 10 comes with some major updates to push users to integrate the controller further and there are plenty of mid scripts for the launchpad available to do the same and more.

 So, let’s get to how to use Ableton for advanced users.